 If you have any of these symptoms for more than two weeks, see a dentist or a doctor.

-- A feeling that something is caught in your throat
+- A sore throat or a feeling that something is caught in your throat.

 Because oral cancer can spread quickly, early detection is important.
 An oral cancer examination can detect early signs of cancer.
 The exam is painless and takes only a few minutes.
 Many dentists will perform the test during your regular dental check-up.